 The year 1966 began with an ending – the retirement of Robert Menzies, Liberal prime minister for more than a decade and a half – and signed off with Arthur Calwell on the verge of surrendering the Labor leadership to Gough Whitlam.
 In between, decimal currency replaced pounds, shillings and pence, the fateful equal pay decision in the pastoral industry was handed down, parliament took a significant step towards ending the White Australia Policy, more troops embarked for Vietnam, and changes in education policy foreshadowed significant shifts in Australian society.
 In this special fiftieth-anniversary series, Inside Story contributors look at those landmark events.

 When Sir Robert Menzies’s black Bentley pulled up in front of Government House on the afternoon of 20 January 1966 the assembled journalists knew exactly what to expect.
-Earlier in the day, after months of intense speculation and years of rumours, Menzies had released a short statement announcing his retirement as prime minister.
-Sixteen years after he had taken office in December 1949 – years of rapid population growth, an expanding economy and unemployment below 2 per cent – he became the first Australian PM to leave office at a time of his own choosing.
+After months of intense speculation and years of rumours, Menzies had released a short statement that morning announcing his retirement as prime minister.
+Sixteen years after he had taken office in December 1949 – years of rapid population growth, an expanding economy and an unemployment rate consistently below 2 per cent – he became the first Australian PM to leave office at a time of his own choosing.

 It wasn’t the first time Menzies had made that drive across Canberra.
 In 1941, at the end of his first (and much shorter) prime ministership, he drove to Yarralumla to tell another governor-general, Lord Gowrie, that he no longer had the support of his own party room.
 It was only a temporary setback: having been rejected as too abrasive and high-handed by his colleagues in the disintegrating United Australia Party, he set about merging no fewer than fourteen non-Labor organisations into a new political force.
 His trajectory wasn’t always smooth – the non-Labor vote barely rose at the 1946 election – but in 1949 the new Liberal–Country Party Coalition took office and the Menzies era, as it would eventually be known, had begun.